pantheon-systems/documentation/source/content/platform-notifications.md

 - **Site plan level change:** a Pantheon-generated notification sent to all site admins and workspace admins when a site's plan is upgraded or downgraded.

-- **Site added as supporting Workspace:** a Pantheon-generated notification sent to all workspace admins when a site is added to an workspace as a supporting Workspace.
+- **Site added as supporting workspace:** a Pantheon-generated notification sent to all workspace admins when a site is added to an workspace as a supporting Workspace.